seedlock/seedcipher/index.md

 ##### About
-Seedcipher is a tool to help manage and protect your cryptocurrency seedphrase.
+A tool to help manage and protect your cryptocurrency seedphrase.

 ## Wallet Entry Instructions